shailesh-shenoy/secure-share-dapp/README.md

 ## My Boston Secure Social Share is a multi-dimensional user-friendly social app for securely for citizens to share sensitive data.

 ## Problem statement(s): Amidst all the advances in blockchain tech, One sore spot that still remains a sore spot is adoption.
-## There has been a clear need to improve UI/UX of web 3 systems, particularly as close as possible (or) better than the web2 systems users are accustomed to
-## in terms of UI simplicity , flexibility, cost to user, latency etc. However, an equivalently important issue is that most usecases were chain-native and
+## There has been a clear need to improve UI/UX of web 3 systems, particularly as close as possible (or) better than the web2 systems users are accustomed ## to in terms of UI simplicity , flexibility, cost to user, latency etc. However, an equivalently important issue is that most usecases were chain-native ## and financially oriented.
-## financially oriented.

-## If we have to on-board the next billion users, improving the UI/UX and aspects of scalabiltiy are important but will NOT be enough, but the issues of privacy, complying to data protection rules, and data security, de-identification and re-identification issues are important.
-These issues, actually cuts accross many industries including finance, commerce, healthcare, energy and has intricate social behavior at the communiity level.
+## If we have to on-board the next billion users, improving the UI/UX and aspects of scalabiltiy are important but  will NOT be enough, but the issues of ##privacy, complying to data protection rules, and data security, de-identification and re-identification issues are important.
+These issues, actually cuts ## accross many industries including finance, commerce, healthcare, energy and has intricate social behavior at the community level, and effective and effective every transactions in society.

-## More ##importantly the wider adoption of blockchain tech only can happen, if the use-cases span accross every day usecases at the societial interactions , ## at a cross-cutting ## level.
-For example, the recent issues has been Boston has been around housing crisis, opoid issues. loneliness( lack of societial ##support ) that are also benchmarked as social determinants of health with specific efforts to combat them.
-Similarly, the issues Emergency teams run in to ##when there are difficult cases that need R/DNR decisions etc., in the absense of complete picture of advanced directives.
+## More ##importantly the wider adoption of blockchain tech only can happen, if the use-cases span accross every day usecases at the societial interactions at a ##cross-cutting ## level.
+For example, the recent issues has been Boston has been around housing crisis, opoid issues. loneliness( lack of societial support ) ##that are also benchmarked as social determinants of health with specific efforts to combat them.
+Similarly, the issues Emergency teams run in to when there are ##difficult cases that need R/DNR decisions etc., in the absense of complete picture of advanced directives.
 ## Another big issue has been compromise of medical data.

-## What we need in web3 decentralized movements is a UI/UX that is flexible, cost effective and that can hold different types of assets that can be integrated in to everyday societial issues.
+## What we need in web3 decentralized movements is a UI/UX that is flexible, cost effective and that can hold different types of assets that can be ##integrated ##in to everyday societial issues.
 That led to the idea of MyBostonSocialShare

 ## Primary objectives of My Boston Social Share